sproutfund/field-guide/catalytic-funding/managing-funded-projects/grant-initiation-project-planning.md

 ### Alternative Approaches

 :bulb: **Signing party.** If you have a fast-paced program timeline, consider meeting with all of the project managers on the same afternoon.
-The projects can could be divided up into smaller groups based on their target audiences.
-These could rotate through stations to go over topics such as grant paperwork and logistics, how to make their project activities welcoming to everyone, communications/storytelling/documentation, etc.
+The projects can be divided up into smaller groups based on their target audiences.
+This allows them to rotate through stations to go over topics such as grant paperwork and logistics, how to make their project activities welcoming to everyone, communications/storytelling/documentation, etc.

 :bulb: **Create a video tutorial.** If the grantmaking process is extremely consistent across programs, or there are more grantees than there is time to meet with, you can create a video tutorial as a way to answer commonly asked questions and go over the next steps in the funding process.

 ### Cautionary Tales

 :warning: **Assuming that the information in the application is still accurate.** A lot can change between when an application is submitted and actually implementing the project.
-Once it is confirmed that the project has been recommended for funding, ask if there are any updates to budget, timeline, and project plan from the grantee so that the information associated with the grant agreement is as accurate as possible.
+Once it is confirmed that the project has been recommended for funding, ask if there are any updates to the budget, timeline, and implementation plan from the grantee so that the information associated with the grant agreement is as accurate as possible.
 If nothing has changed, then no additional work is required, but having the project manager confirm key details about the project prior to signing the agreement benefits everyone involved.